jpmorganchase/anu/docs/guide/deeper_topics/mesh_clone_instance.md

 ## Thin Instance

-[ThinInstances](https://doc.babylonjs.com/features/featuresDeepDive/mesh/copies/thinInstances/) are often the most performant way of drawing many identical meshes at once however come with the most restrictions in how you manipulate those meshes.
-With thin instance we are essential writing directly to the GPU buffer which allows us to draw potentially millions of meshes in a single draw call.
-However, these meshes will not be represented in the scene graph and instead will be all represented under a single mesh, the root mesh of the thin instance.
-Additionally when we want to modify a mesh in the thin instance, we need to rewrite the entire matrix buffer to do so.
+[Thin Instances](https://doc.babylonjs.com/features/featuresDeepDive/mesh/copies/thinInstances/) are often the most performant way of drawing many identical Meshes at once, but come with the most restrictions in how you manipulate those Meshes.
+With Thin Instances, we are essentially writing directly to the GPU buffer which allows us to draw upwards of millions of Meshes in a single draw call.
+However, these Meshes are not represented in the scene graph and instead are under a single Mesh: the root Mesh of the Thin Instance.
+Additionally, when we want to modify a Mesh in the Thin Instance, we need to rewrite the entire matrix buffer to do so.

-To support thin instance, anu provides the [bindThinInstance()](/api/classes/Selection.html#bindthininstance) method as well as several special thinInstanceOperators to make modifying the thin instance more connivent.
+To support Thin Instances, Anu provides the [bindThinInstance()](/api/classes/Selection.html#bindthininstance) method as well as several special Thin Instance specific methods to make modifying them more connivent.

 ```js
 bindThinInstance(mesh: Mesh, data: [], scene: Scene)